latexstudio/awesome-cookbook/README.md

       lasagna.tex
       pizza.tex
       ...
-    Deserts/
+    Desserts/
       pudding.tex
       ...
 ```

 It is rather straight forward, the [examples](#examples) use the `./recipes/` folder for this purpose.
 If something is not clear we refer to the examples as a guideline.

 **Why bother?** It makes your life easier because you do not have to edit your main `.tex` file ever, nor do you have to manually sort the recipes.
-It also allows people not familiar with LaTeX to easily add a new recipe by just making a new `my_recipe.tex` file and drop in in the right (category) folder. **Even granny could do that!** You could host your family cookbook on a cloud service (eg. dropbox, google drive, one drive, ...) so the whole family can contribute to the cookbook by adding reicpes!
+It also allows people not familiar with LaTeX to easily add a new recipe by just making a new `my_recipe.tex` file and drop in in the right (category) folder. **Even granny could do that!** This allows you to host your family cookbook on a cloud service (eg. dropbox, google drive, one drive, ...) so the whole family can contribute to the cookbook by adding reicpes!

-As mentioned before you are **not required** to use this command and may just add each recipe manually if you so desire.
+As mentioned before you are **not required** to use this command and may just add each recipe manually in your cookbook `.tex` file, if you so desire.

 ## <a name="contribute">Contribute

 Have you fixed a bug, added a new feature, improved the code or compatibility or anything else do not hesitate to fork and **make a PR!**

-I try to keep the `.cls` file rather small and clean (no dirty LaTeX hacks) so if you want to go ham on tikz and provide a whole new style (instead of just add another simple recipe header style) i suggest you to just fork the template.
+I try to keep the `.cls` file rather clean so if you want to go ham on tikz and provide a whole new style (instead of just add another simple recipe header style) i suggest you to just fork the template.
 Otherwise the `.cls` file may become hard to read and adapt for other people.

 Have you found a bug, or want a specific feature, and don't know how to fix/add it?
 Check if there is not already a similar issue opened and if not make a **new [issue](https://github.com/Nooby4Ever/awesome-cookbook/issues/new)!**